rlnq/homework7-8/README.md

 On the nodes, you will need to add the public key to the authorized_keys file ( ~/.ssh/authorized_keys ).

-Then run our ansible project using the command on the ansible server ansible `ansible-playbook -i hosts side.yml `
+Then run our ansible project on the main ansible-server using the command:

+`ansible-playbook -i hosts side.yml `

 <img width="1242" alt="Screenshot 2023-01-14 at 15 10 48" src="https://user-images.githubusercontent.com/117667360/212473192-dd77e429-c2ed-483e-8255-0226b147d349.png">